inconsistent-dg/AC-Modding/SysDVR.md

 # Streaming

 Now we get to the actual fun part!
 There are 3 different modes for streaming, those modes being Simple Network (RTSP), TCP bridge, and USB.
 If you have a good cable, then streaming with USB will give you the best quality.
-For wireless, TCP bridge is the best.
-Although simple network mode is *decent*, it's basically the worst out of all three, which is why I won't be going over using it.
-If you want to stream via RTSP anyway, you can check out the [page on the wiki for it.](https://github.com/exelix11/SysDVR/wiki/Network-RTSP-mode-(default-mode))
+If you have a good signal strength, or have LAN cables, TCP bridge is the best.
+Simple network mode requires a very strong connection between the PC and Switch, but provides worse quality than TCP bridge.
+If you have a device, like your TV or phone, that supports RTSP, then you could stream your switch to it.
+But since it provides worse quality than TCP bridge and USB, I won’t be going over it.
+If you want to use it anyway, check out the page on the [SysDVR wiki](https://github.com/exelix11/SysDVR/wiki/Network-RTSP-mode-(default-mode)).

 ## TCP Bridge